lumenwrites/seneca/README.md

 ## Questions
 - How do the colors work?
 Should it go through the gradient based on % of the answers?
+- Which one is active, and which one is not active?

 ### Requirements:
 - Some form of type checking should be used e.g. flow, propTypes, typescript